bluwy/tsconfig-grimoire/README.md

 ## Extends field

 The [`extends`](https://www.typescriptlang.org/tsconfig/#extends) field allows inheriting fields from other tsconfig files.
-It accepts relative paths or package identifiers (to reference tsconfigs exported by npm packages).
+It accepts relative paths or bare package specifiers (to reference tsconfigs exported by npm packages).

 If `extends` is an array, or if the extended tsconfig also has an `extends` field, they're inherited sequentially in a depth-first manner, for example (each alphabet represents a tsconfig file):